Skip To Content Skip To Menu Skip To Footer

 When a person changes their email address, the system will send two e-mail messages.
 The first e-mail is sent to the old address to inform the proxy that a request for a change from this address has occurred.
 If it was done in error, there is a unique link to click to cancel the change.
 The second e-mail is sent to the new e-mail address indicating that a change to this address was initiated and a unique link to click confirming the change.
 If a proxy did not initiate the change, the proxy should click the link to cancel the request.

-A proxy is changing that proxy's e-mail address.
+A proxy is changing their e-mail address.
 What steps should the proxy take?

-On the Proxy Access profile page, update the e-mail address and click save.
+After logging in as a proxy user, on the proxy Home page, click Proxy Personal Information, edit the email address under the Contact section, then click Submit.
 The system will then send two e-mail messages.
 The first e-mail is sent to the old address to indicate that a request for a change from this address has occurred.
 The second e-mail is sent to the new e-mail address indicating that a change to this address was initiated.
 The second e-mail contains a unique link which the proxy should click to confirm the change is correct.